ellispinsky/ellispinsky/README.md

 ## ✨ About Me ✨
 <p align="left">
-I am a 20 y/o Computer Science + Economics student in NYC.
+I am a 20 y/o Computer Science + Philosophy student in NYC.
 I am a perpetual learner and an aspiring polymath.

 <p/>